kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

                       (make-todo to-do})))
     :items (cF (doall (remove td-deleted (<mget me :items-raw))))))
 ````
-The bulk of the to-do app does not care about deleted to-dos, so we use a clumsy name "items-raw" for the true list of items ever created, and save the name "items" for the ones actually used. `cFn` is short for "formulaic then input", meaning the property is initialized by running the
+The bulk of the to-do app does not care about deleted to-dos, so we use a clumsy name "items-raw" for the true list of items ever created, and save the name "items" for the ones actually used. `cFn` is short for "formulaic then input", meaning the property is initialized by running the formula and thereafter is set by imperative code.

 We can now start our demo matrix off with a few preset to-dos.
 Some things to note:
 * the optional first "type" parameter ::todoApp is supplied